aligurbuz/laravel-api/README.md

     }

 ```
-The method above is a code block called with the http get method for user/ endpoint.
+The method above is a code block called with the http get method for user/endpoint.
-This method does not contain a conventional method such as response ()->json().
+This method does not contain a conventional method such as response()->json().
 We manage this with the middleware response method.

 # Middleware Response Formatter